springfall2008/batpred/docs/output-data.md

 - Inverter temperature less than 5 degrees for more than 30 minutes (should never happen)
 - The battery goes offline to the inverter for more than 30 minutes

-The script will need to be customised for your inverter id, battery id and mobile details, and can be extended for multiple inverters and batteries.
+The script will need to be customised for your inverter id, battery id and mobile details, and can be extended for multiple inverters and batteries by duplicating the triggers and adding appropriate battery and inverter id's.

 ```yaml
 alias: GivTCP activity monitor